NHL is a heterogeneous group of blood malignancies that originate from the lymphatic system, an essential component of the body's immune defenses...

 - B-cell lymphoma: These are cancers arising in B cells, which make antibodies for fighting infection-causing agents.
 About 85 percent of NHL diagnoses fall into this category.

 Providers classify B-cell and T-cell lymphomas as fast-growing or slow-growing.
-Aggressive non-Hodgkin lymphomas are those that grow faster than indolent forms.
-In general, aggressive non-Hodgkin lymphomas will require a more intensive treatment regimen.
+Aggressive forms require more intensive treatment.

 - Male